JamesKindon/jkindon.github.io/_posts/2021-07-19-citrix-mcs-and-azure-ephemeral-disks.md

     Above: Updated ability to deploy Ephemeral Disks via the GUI

+{: .box-note}
+**Update 18.10.2021** Note that MCSIO is not available when using Ephemeral Disks.
+The GUI will remove the option for any disk cache configurations

 {: .box-warning}
 **NOTE:** You no longer are forced to deploy via PowerShell, however it is still a valid option